 - International investments, which can give you access to markets that may be generating positive performance when others are falling.

-As your withdrawal date (or your child’s high school graduation date) gets closer, it’s a good idea to shift your investments away from potentially volatile stocks and into more stable investments (bonds and cash), which leads us to the next step.
+As your withdrawal date gets closer, it’s a good idea to shift your investments away from potentially volatile stocks and into more stable investments (bonds and cash), which leads us to the next step.

 3. Invest consistently